-Do I paint an unflattering picture of spiritual practice, one in which the fundamental motivation is just as selfish (without being as honest) as it is for the individual whose motivations never stray from the material realm?
+Do I paint an unflattering picture of spiritual practice, one in which the fundamental motivation is just as selfish as it is for the individual whose motivations never stray from the material realm?
 Sure, the nature or quality of that which is desired is different, as are the means of obtaining it; but for materially and spiritually motivated individuals alike, the motivation to engage in actions that enhance the likelihood of getting what one wants remains the same.
 Now, you might be expecting me to contend that we Buddhists are so much higher-minded than all of that.
 Sorry, fellow Buddhists, I’m not.
-I actually think that most of us, at least with respect to our initial motivation, begin practicing the Awakened Way because of our desire to bring an end to our suffering, pure and simple.
+I actually think that most of us, at least with respect to our initial motivation, begin practicing because of our desire to bring an end to our suffering, pure and simple.

 But as our deepening practice takes us to that place between desire and aspiration, we might actually find that our suffering has intensified!
 The increased awareness or awakening that we thought would free us from “our” suffering has only brought us face to face with just how much suffering is “out there” in the world.
 We’d like to do something about it, but what?
 There’s so much to do.
 And, anyway, our lives are so fleetingly short – like dewdrops on a blade of grass, as Dogen says.
 My practice was at just such a place some years ago as I said goodbye to the corporate world and headed out from